AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * the grouping of characters in the match

-  As we've seen, when doing a fuzzy match, GPS allows extra characters between the ones you typed.
-But the closer the ones you typed are in the match result, the more likely it is this is what you were looking for.
+  As we've seen, when doing a fuzzy match GPS allows extra characters between the ones you typed.
+But the closer the ones you typed are in the match result, the more likely it is that this is what you were looking for.

 * when was the item last selected

-  If you recently selected an item (like a file name), GPS assumes you're more likely to want it again and will raise its score appropriately.
+  If you recently selected an item (like a file name), GPS assumes you're more likely to want it again and raises its score.

 .. index:: views; messages